 How to Prepare for Natural Birth?

-It is also important that you are prepared mentally to go though the stress and pain that this process causes.
+It is also important that you are prepared mentally to go through the stress and pain that this process causes.
 It is necessary that you learn to listen to your body and what it wants.
-Look for techniques that can help you handle your stress during delivery.
+Look for pain management techniques that can help you handle your stress during delivery.

 What If Natural Birth Is Not For Me?

 Human bodies are different in their make-up and our abilities to withstand pain.
 Additionally, there might be certain conditions that might hinder your progress in natural birth.
 If you are not able to go through childbirth without using painkillers or epidural, it is not a sign of a lack of courage.

 One should only do as much as our body allows.
 You are still going to be a fantastic mother regardless of using or not using epidural.
 What matters is having a choice of going through or not going through natural birth.
 You should be ready to change your mind if any complications arise.

 I hope this article gives you enough information about childbirth to make you go and see your OB/GYN and decide what’s best for you with proper advice.